Updated February 1, 2020 . AmFam Team

 You may not think you have that much to protect, but renters insurance covers more than you’d expect.

-Recognize the value.
-Say your belongings get smoke damage from the fire your neighbor started when making Ramen noodles, or even worse, your apartment is unlivable.
+Say your belongings get smoke damage from the fire your neighbor started when making ramen noodles, or even worse, your apartment is unlivable.
 Can you afford the extra expense for temporary accommodation?
-Perhaps you accidently chucked a Frisbee straight into your neighbor’s window and shattered the glass.
+Perhaps you accidentally chucked a Frisbee straight into your neighbor’s window and shattered the glass.
 These circumstances wouldn’t be covered under your landlord’s insurance, which is a common misconception, but your own renters insurance could protect you from the financial burden that comes with common gaffes or unexpected events like these.

 There are a few factors that determine if you’re covered under your parent’s homeowners insurance policy when you’re a college student.